Home Doh Ref

 });

-Advantages of the CSS Proxy
+CSS Proxy Features

 1. Direct property access: Set styles using property notation rather than jQuery's css() method